Manage Databases with Terraform

 data_sources {

-title = "admin data source"
+id = "admin data source mysql-prod"

 type = "ADMIN"